This post may contain affiliate links – read our full disclosure

 If you enjoy making your own natural remedies, consider making a container of honey burn salve to keep in your “just in case” pantry.

 This is just one more great way to use honey and to ensure that you know all of the ingredients in a product that you plan to use on your family.
-Another easy salve to make using beeswax is calendula salve using infused calendula oil
+Another easy salve to make using beeswax is calendula salve using infused calendula oil.
+And to further expand your selection – Homemade Dandelion Salve for aches and pains.

 Disclaimer: I am not a medical expert.
 Any homemade burn salve should only be used on minor wounds that are not serious or infected.
 Always, consult a medical professional when seeking treatment for injuries.